Holy Heart of Mary Regional High School

-Holy Heart of Mary Regional High School is a public high school located in St. John's, Newfoundland and Labrador, Canada.
+Holy Heart of Mary Regional High School is a public high school located in the downtown to midtown area of St. John's, Newfoundland and Labrador, Canada.

 History

 Built in the 1950s by the Presentation sisters and the Sisters of Mercy, it was originally an all-girls school called "Holy Heart of Mary Regional High School for Girls".
-The first classes were held on November 17, 1958.
+The first classes were held in November 1958.